sonald/Resume/resume.txt

 <h3>Spiceworks, <small>Software Developer, 2011 - Present</small></h3>

 * Designed and engineered new Cloud Service management tool with 2 other developers in first 4 months at Spiceworks
+* Designing and building new <span class="language">Javascript</span> API for Cloud Service integration platform
-* Designed and built UI for tracking cloud services, using <span class="language">Ruby</span> modules and <span class="language">jQuery</span> plugins, which have become the foundation for a new, internal UI toolkit
+* Designed and built UI for tracking cloud services, using <span class="language">Ruby</span> modules and <span class="language">jQuery</span> plugins, which have become the beginnings for a new internal UI toolkit
 * Started first Spiceworks hack-week, generating 20+ new projects and featured in the WSJ
-* Attended conferences and conducted interviews to help grow the Spiceworks development team
+* Attend conferences and conduct interviews to help grow the Spiceworks development team
-* Hosted quarterly webinar to teach users about our software
+* Host quarterly webinar to teach users about our software

 <h3>University of Texas at Austin, <small>Graduate Research Assistant, 2009 - 2011</small></h3>